CrystalRae90/PyBer_Analysis/README.md

 - Map data for entire year

 In the line graph, we primarily looked at the January to April data.
 It would be interesting to see if there was any changes to the data set when you look at a full year or longer than that.
+That would probably give a fuller picture of the data set.

 Overall, there are most likely other factors influencing the data and we would need to continue to expand our analysis to make meaningful suggestions.